Israeli Law Series 4 – Israel’s Immigration Law

 Each situation has different requirements regarding necessary documents.
-Please contact us if you want to find out more about the criteria to be deemed a “high-tech company” and the criteria for the expedited procedure to be applicable.
+Please contact us to find out how to be deemed a “high-tech company” and about the expedited procedure.

 We thank the contributions and support from Mr. Gilad Majerowicz and Mr. Roy Hayun of Herzog Fox & Neeman (www.hfn.co.il) in creating this article.